ronanchilvers/solo-numenera/Game/Scenes/04 - Interior Adventures.md

 > **Outcome:** Ex Yes
 > **Random Event:** None

 Thaeox looks at him fora moment.
 His eyes glitter in the dim light.
 "She is unharmed.
 I can take you to her if you like."
-Shoan nods - take me there.
+Shoan nods - "Take me there.
 Now! ...
 Please."
 This last comes out as an after thought.
 His relief that Joya is alive surges through him.
 Thaeox stands motionless for a moment looking at him.
 Then he nods and turns, walking quickly away across the chamber.

 "This way!
 Follow, follow."